fontinixxl/moodle-qtype_programmedresp/README.txt

 format "@return array Description1|Description2" using the "|" character as separator

-EXTENDED QUIZ MODULE LINKAGE
+LINKERDESCRIPTION QUESTION VARIABLE LINKAGE
-There is another function argument type, the extended quiz type.
-The "mod_extendedquiz" moodle plugin is a quiz which allows the addition of variables to the quiz text, following the variables format described above; this argument type allows users to use these extended quiz variables as a function argument.
+There is another function argument type, the linker type.
+The "qtype_linkerdescription" allows the addition of variables to the question text, following the variables format described above; this argument type allows users to use these linker description variables as a function argument.

 INSTALL
 Follow the usual installation instructions